kayak23/SShell/REPORT.md

 During the process of parsing the command line, SSHELL also checks for illegal input syntax.
 There are six possibilities for illegal syntax:
 1. *The user has entered too many process arguments.*
-This is detected by checking the number of arguements during every loop.
-The variable arg_iter will become too big with too many arguements.
-There is a special case to check if the extra arguements are actually redirects or pipes
+This is detected by checking the number of arguments during every loop.
+The variable arg_iter will become too big with too many arguments.
+There is a special case to check if the extra arguments are actually redirects or pipes
 2. *The input is missing a command.*
-If a meta character or end of line is encountered and the number of arguements has not increased, then there is no command given as the first arguement.
+If a meta character or end of line is encountered and the number of arguments has not increased, then there is no command given as the first argument.
 3. *An input or output redirection meta-character is missing a file.*
 After seeing the file redirect meta character, the program iterates through spaces to find the start of the filename.
 If the first character is a meta